AndrMenezes/sts2017/README.md

 ***

 ## Bayesian Inference for the parameters of Marshall-Olkin extended Weibull distribution
 In this work the issue of estimation the parameters of Marshall-Olkin extended Weibull distribution is studied under the Bayesian paradigmh.
-An real application considering Type I censoring is presented.
+An real application considering interval censoring is presented.

 ***
 > [Report](https://github.com/AndrMenezes/sts2017/raw/master/works4/draft-4.pdf)